 B.1.b.
-If the inspector documents any problems during the inspection he will report the deficient condition to Thermo’s facility manager.
-Thermo’s management will verify (written or electronic documentation) that any deficiencies identified during the inspection are corrected in a timely manner and that used oil spills were immediately cleaned-up.
+The Permittee shall document that all deficient conditions found during the weekly inspections were reported to Thermo’s facility manager.
+Thermo’s facility manager will verify (written or electronic documentation) that any deficiencies identified during the inspection were corrected in a timely manner and that used oil spills were immediately cleaned-up.

+B.1.c.
+The inspectors shall document in the “comment” section of the weekly inspection reports any maintenance activities being conducted on the facility’s tanks, pumps, valves or other auxiliary equipment at the time of the inspection.

 B.2.
 Inspectors shall receive training to enable them to identify any problems associated with the used oil storage areas or emergency equipment.
 These records shall be maintained at the facility in a readily available location and maintained for a minimum of three years from the applicable record's inspection date